-Where possible, and the complaint is straightforward and requires little or no investigation, every effort will be made to resolve it quickly.
-This may take the form of an apology or explanation for an error or admission.
-Where the matter complained about is sensitive or complex or the complainant is not satisfied, further assessment will be made.

-Although complaints resolved at the point may be simpler than complaints requiring investigation, it does not mean that the issues or concerns raised are any less important.
+- 12.2.1 Where possible, and the complaint is straightforward and requires little or no investigation, every effort will be made to resolve it quickly.
+This may take the form of an apology or explanation for an error or admission. - 12.2.2 If you are not satisfied with the proposed outcome, or the complaint is sensitive or complex in nature, we may need to undertake an assessment to determine whether further investigation is required. - 12.2.3 Although complaints resolved at the point may be simpler than complaints requiring investigation, it does not mean that the problems raised are any less important.